saraparveen26/Sales-Volume-Forecasting/README.md

 The target audiences for this model are:<br />

-      1) the anonymous company whose data was analyzed<br />
+  - the anonymous company whose data was analyzed<br />
-      2) all product sales planning, supply chain, and procurement professionals.<br />
+  - all product sales planning, supply chain, and procurement professionals<br />

 __Data Sources__